-Students electing to minor in geology must take twenty (20) hours in geology including GLG 101 and 202/212.
+Students electing to minor in geology must take twenty (20) hours in geology including GLG 101.
 At least six (6) hours must be at the 300-level or higher.
-The program for the minor must be approved by an adviser in the department.
+The program for the minor must be approved by an advisor in the department.